alexanderovie/datos/docs/interfaces/IKnowledgeGraphListItemDataforseoLabsSerpElementItem.md

 > `optional` **title**: `string`

-Defined in: main.ts:107708
+Defined in: main.ts:117012

-title of the row
+title of the element

 ***